‘The only reason for mastering technique is to make sure the body does not prevent the soul from expressing itself’. La Meri

 and whats more…

-I attend relevant master classes, workshops, seminars and courses to maintain a high standard of education and training.
-I am a member of the British Voice Association (BVA) and the Musician’s Union (MU) .
+I continue to attend master classes, workshops, seminars and courses to maintain a high standard of education and training.
+I am a member of PAVA, the British Voice Association (BVA) and the Musician’s Union (MU).
 I have my own voice lessons to ensure my voice stays in shape.
 When possible I attend music industry events such as First Monday, MIDEM , IAJE , City Showcase etc to network and remain current with music industry trends and changes.